 Tip: Mix the oats and eggs together and set aside.
 The eggs will soften the oats and pull the starch from them…it will work so much better!

 Form the burgers into a patty about 2 inches or 2 1/2 inches in diameter and about 1/2 an inch thick.
 Going too big makes it difficult to flip these without them breaking apart.
 Cook for about 4 minutes on each side.

 Tips for easy veggie burgers:

 - Use a great starch as the binder.
-Try oats or brown rice.
+Try oats or brown rice (I prefer oats for most of my meat mixtures).
 Breadcrumbs work great if you don’t need gluten-free.

 - Vegan option: swap out 1 egg for 1/4 cup blended silken tofu.

 - Grilling: use an aluminum “tent” over veggie burgers to help them not dry out (you basically steam them).

 - When using beans or legumes, be sure they are pre-cooked.
 Canned is just the easiest.

 - Roast your veggies prior to cutting.
 Extra moisture is a bad thing in veggie burgers and will cook out when roasted.